MV Agusta: 2004–2016: Time of changes

 The motivation of Mercedes-AMG acquisition of 25% of MV (rumored for 30 millions euros of injections into the company plus support in sales & marketing operations) remains unclear.
 But this followed similar acquisition strategy by rival Ducati, now in partnership with Audi.
 Anyway this deal helped MV Agusta with getting back lenders' confidence and in February 2015, Banca Popolare di Milano (BPM) with the guarantees of the Italian export credit agency SACE loaned to MV Agusta 15 million euros to implement a new business plan.
 In addition, suppliers opened a new €25 million credit line for MV.

 According to the press Giovani Castiglioni expected more investments from Mercedes-AMG which didn't hurry with it.
 To the beginning of 2016, Mercedes-AMG became ready to sell non-core asset with debts of over 40 million euros.
 However, taking into account the clause in the loan agreement with BPM that allows the bank to demand early repayment of debt, if Mercedes-AMG participation in the authorized capital of MV Agusta falls below 20%, the situation became difficult.
 Due to debts grow, suppliers began to refuse massively shipments of the components.
 Finally MV Agusta was forced to call for a judge protection to avoid bankruptcy.

-In March 2016, municipal court of Varese approved the protective act "Concordato di continuità" (English: sequence agreement), putting a moratorium on creditors' requirements for the period of a new investor search.
+In March 2016, municipal court of Varese approved the protective act "Concordato di continuità" (English: continuity agreement), putting a moratorium on creditors' requirements for the period of a new investor search.
 MV Agusta from its side was obliged to reduce production from 9,000 motorcycles per year to 6,000-7,000, to reduce R&D costs from 15 million euros to 7 million, to reduce expenses for the racing division Reparto Corse from 4 million euros to 600 thousand.
 In addition MV had to fire at least 200 employees.
 This was followed in early April by reports that MV was negotiating the repurchase of AMG's 25% stake in the company and looking for a new major investor, whilst retaining the majority shareholding of the Castiglioni family.
 Even of greater concern, were reports that MV were not delivering any spare parts and that the factory might have ceased production.
 However, the final debt restructuring plan was approved by the court only in December 2017 when a new investor came.